harveyj/aoc/README.md

 - 2021-19 - boomshakalaka. one of the hardest AOCs and i got it.
 - 2021-24 - a super fun romp and my notes were great! good job me!
 - 2021-09 - quick rewrite as original had major bug (??)
+- 2023-23 - port faster version of pt 2 for pt 1